ivanweiler/Inchoo_Facebook/README.md

 Changelog
 ---------
 * 1.0.0
   * Code changed to follow proper inchoo namespace.
-Layout and templates moved to inchoo/facebook.
+Layout and templates moved to inchoo/facebook/.
-  * New referer logic, resolves IE problems
+  * New referer logic, resolves IE problems.
-  * Catalan transaltion added thanks to Raül Pérez
+  * Catalan transaltion added thanks to Raül Pérez.

 * 0.9.9

-  * Client and javascript compatible with new Facebook authentication changes.
+  * Client and javascript compatible with new Facebook OAuth2 authentication changes.
   * Event.fire changed to document object to avoid javascript conflicts.
   * Asking for user_birthday permission from now on.
   * Norwegian translation added thanks to Magnus Alexander.